 The lighting applied to the nacelle of the wind turbines ensures that the wind farm can be seen from the coast even at night in good meteorological conditions.
 The more wind turbines there are, the more visible they will be at night.
-The alternative with the most turbines scores worse on visibility at night than the alternative with the fewest turbines.
-The effect of the lighting can potentially be mitigated based on a new circular (draft information circular on offshore wind turbines and offshore wind farms, in relation to aviation, no. 2.2, 4 April 2016).
-See also table S12 containing mitigating measures.
+The alternative with the most/greater number of turbines has a greater visibility impact at night than the alternative with the fewest turbines.
+This effect is reduced if only the turbines in the outer ring of the wind farm are illuminated - see the information circular on offshore wind turbines and offshore wind farms, in relation to aviation, no. 2.2, 4 April 2016 - whereby the lighting effect can potentially be mitigated; see also table S12 containing mitigating measures.